lkiarest/html-webpack-plugin-assets-fix/README.md

 # html-webpack-plugin-assets-fix
-fix assets(js/css) path in html files while building multiple entry files
+Fix html-webpack-plugin [Issue](https://github.com/jantimon/html-webpack-plugin/issues/665) that the relative assets(js/css) paths are incorrect while building multiple entries.

+__Before importing this plugin for sub directory resolve, please try to modify your publicPath to be relative such as '../' and check it at first.__

 ### What's it
 When you wanna generate multiple entry html files via webpack and release target files within different sub directories, generally you'll config as below: